Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 \subsection{Datasets}

 Two datasets are analyzed in this work.
 The first one, which consists of pure background events, is designed to study the background rejection capabilities of the reconstruction chain.
-A total of $10^6$ events (BXs) are generated following the procedure outlined in Sec.~\ref{sec:background_fastsim}.
+A total of $10^6$ BXs are generated following the procedure outlined in Sec.~\ref{sec:background_fastsim}.
 For each BX, 660 background particles from the NCS KDE and 3450 particles from the dump KDE are generated.
-These numbers slightly exceed the 627 and 3303 particles per BX estimated from the full simulation to ensure that the results provide a conservative estimate of the rejection performance.
-Recall that the NCS background is conservatively determined for $a_0=10$, and a lower value will lead to a smaller background yield.
+These numbers exceed the 627 and 3303 particles per BX estimated from the FullSim datasets by their respective error estimates.
+For the NCS, the error is estimated as the standard deviation of the 12 FullSim BXs, while for the dump case this is impossible since we have only 30\% of one BX simulated.
+Hence the error for it is estimated by employing binomial statistics considerations.
+This is done to ensure that the results provide a conservative estimate of the rejection performance.
+Additionally, recall that the NCS background is conservatively determined for $a_0=10$.

 The second dataset combines signal and background particles.
 The signal NBW positrons and the secondary particles they produce are obtained from the FullSim with a total of $\sim2.6\times 10^4$ positrons (as discussed in Sec.~\ref{sec:fullsim}).
 For reconstruction, the signal sample is split into individual positrons and their secondaries.
 The number of positrons having at least one pixel cluster in the detector is $\sim 1.85\times 10^4$ ($\sim 71\%$ of the total), where the rest are completely missing the detector.
 For each such positron, a fresh randomized copy of the FastSim background sample (NCS and dump) is embedded.
 This is done using the same generation parameters as for the pure background dataset.
 The combination of a signal positron, its secondaries, and the NCS and the dump backgrounds constitutes a single BX for reconstruction.